What Are Sacraments?

 Baptism is traditionally done via immersion (dipping), but in some cases can be done via pouring water over the head of a person or even sprinkling them with water if water is in scarce supply or health conditions do not permit immersion.
 Baptism is always done while invoking the Trinity—”In the name of the Father, the Son and the Holy Spirit.”
 It is typically said three times to accentuate the Trinitarian identity.

-If you’d like more information about baptism for yourself or your child, please contact Fr.
-Ryan (ryan@eucharistSF.org).
+If you’d like more information about baptism for yourself or your child, please contact one of our priests.
 We offer times for baptism multiple times each year at the traditional times of Christian baptism (and additionally by special request).
-The most natural pathway toward baptism is to participate in our Catechumenate.
-Specifically, we have designed a learning module for those preparing for baptism or confirmation called, “To Be a Christian.”
+The most natural pathway toward baptism is to participate in our weekly catechesis time on Sunday’s before worship.

 About Holy Communion